 - regularly clean ropes as per the manufacturer’s guidance, or use dedicated ropes for particular sites

-- clean and disinfect chainsaws (pruning saws and other cutting tools as part of regular routine maintenance, and before moving to new sites)
+- clean and disinfect chainsaws, pruning saws and other cutting tools as part of routine maintenance, and before using them on a new site

 - remove any build-up of soil and organic material on vehicles and machinery, including cabs, wheels and foot wells, before leaving each site